AdobeDocs/analytics-platform.en/help/analysis-workspace/c-intelligent-alerts/alerts-feature-comparison.md

 Hourly alerts are not available in Customer Journey Analytics like they are in Adobe Analytics.
 In Customer Journey Analytics, alerts can be configured for daily, weekly, or monthly.

-This is because of the way data is collected into Adobe Experience Platform before it is made available in Customer Journey Analytics.
-Data Collection into Platform is a more involved process, which cannot be reliably achieved within an hour.
-This makes hourly alerts impractical due to the high potential for incomplete data.
-For more information, see [Data collection times vary](#data-collection-times-vary).
+This is because of the various ways that data can be ingested into Adobe Experience Platform, before it is reported on in Customer Journey Analytics.
+Data completeness and availability cannot be reliably achieved within an hour, making hourly alerts impractical due to the high potential for incomplete data.
+For more information, see [Data ingestion times vary](#data-ingestion-times-vary-in-customer-journey-analytics).

-## Data collection times vary in Customer Journey Analytics
+## Data ingestion times vary in Customer Journey Analytics

-Unlike Adobe Analytics, data collection for Adobe Experience Platform does not happen sequentially and in real time.
-The time that is required for data to be collected into Adobe Experience Platform varies by organization.
+The time required before data is complete and available to be reported on in Customer Journey Analytics varies by organization.

 This is due to the following reasons:

 * Platform's ability to hold all kinds of data schemas and types

+  Unlike Adobe Analytics (which reports only on web data), [many different types of data can be ingested into Adobe Experience Platform](/help/data-ingestion/data-ingestion.md.) to be reported on in Customer Journey Analytics, and not all types of data can be sent sequentially and in real time.

-* A delay in the ETL batch delivery to Platform datasets<!--add link? -->
+* A delay in the delivery of batch data to Platform datasets

+  While some data might be available to report on sooner, all [batch data is ingested into a Platform dataset](/help/data-ingestion/data-ingestion.md#ingest-and-use-batch-data.) only after a period of 3 to 9 hours.
+For alerts to be accurate, data ingestion must be complete, with all batch data available in the dataset.

-For these reasons, data collection for the various kinds of data that can be ingested by Platform is complete only after a delay of 3 to 9 hours.
-This is the time it takes for the ETL batch delivery to be available in the Platform dataset.
+For these reasons, data ingestion for the various kinds of event data that can be ingested is complete only after some delay, typically ranging from 3 to 9 hours past the data event time.
+For alerts to be accurate, event data for a given event range must be complete, meaning that we are no longer receiving any event data for the specified event range.

-To account for this delay in collection time, alerts have a default delay of 9 hours before they are sent.
-This delay ensures that ETL batch delivery to the dataset is complete and that alert data is accurate when the alert is sent.
+To account for this delay in ingestion time, alerts have a default delay of 9 hours before they are sent.

 You can adjust the default delay of 9 hours to anywhere between 0 and 24 hours.
 However, decreasing the delay below 9 hours can mean that you are reporting on incomplete data, which results in inaccurate alert information.